Kh4lidMD/AlAdhan/README.md

 - Get the prayer times for any location in the world.
 - Get the prayer times for any date.
 - No API keys, authentication, or registration required.
-- Converting the JSON responses to Python objects.
+- Converting the JSON responses to Python objects and OOP based.
-- 3 Location methods: Coordinates, City, and Address.
-- More Adhan metadata made by the module, such as the number of rakat in salah, sunnan al rawatib rakat number, is hijri or secret salah, etc.
+- More adhan metadata made by the module, such as the number of rakat in salah, sunnan al rawatib rakat number, is hijri or secret salah, etc.

 <br>